AnotherKamila/kamila.is/teaching/2018/Tonga/index.md

 Things you almost know how to do:

 * File server on ZFS: use Samba to expose a ZFS filesystem to Windows machines
+* NextCloud server (like SharePoint, but it works! / like DropBox, but on your own infrastructure): `pkg install nextcloud` :-)
 * Web server: `nginx` is a good server, combine with e.g. python... or `php72` if you really have to

 More complicated, but still easy to integrate: